mayer79/effectplots/README.md

 ![](man/figures/avg_obs.svg)

 The plots have been automatically sorted by decreasing (exposure-weighted) variance of the average observed values.
-Using a shared y axis helps to compare the strength of the association.
+A shared y axis helps to compare the strength of the association across features.

 ### Fit model

-Now, after having studied the data, we are ready to fit a boosted trees model.
-Note that hyper-parameters have been tuned outside this notebook via cross-validation over the training data.
+Next, let's fit a boosted trees model.

 ```r
 # Data splits